Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Banff is Canada’s most famous and visited national park.
 Known for its vibrant turquoise lakes and dramatic mountain peaks, the park takes on a whole different vibe in winter.
 If you’re looking for the quintessential Rocky Mountain winter experience, this is surely it!

 Below are 11 things to do in Banff in winter that you’ll remember for a lifetime, from ice skating on iconic lakes and skiing some of the world’s best slopes to soaking in thermal springs and gazing at frozen waterfalls.
+We’ve done several of these experiences with our kids, so also check out my guide to kid-friendly things to do in Banff.

 Growing up in Alberta, making a trip to the Rocky Mountains is an annual ritual, and we Albertans sometimes take for granted just how amazing a place Banff is, despite all the tourists!